Mannington Hall: History

-Henry took possession of the house and manor in 1401 and held it in right of his late wife, the heiress of Maude Dennell.
-Henry died shortly after and the land and possessions passed to his son and heir William Lumner.
-He in turn left it to his son also William Lumnor.

-It was this William Lumner who decided to rebuild Mannington Hall, the house that stands today, he was the brother of Margaret Paston and a trusted friend of the Paston family.
+This William Lumner was the brother of Margaret Paston and a trusted friend of the Paston family.

 In a letter to John Paston dated 1460, Lumnor invited his friend Paston to visit his new house if he was in the area.
 In the same letter Lumnor asks Paston to supply him with Oak from the Paston estate to use on his new house at Mannington.
 In Nikolaus Pevsner’s Buildings of England, North-east Norfolk and Norwich, he claims that a licence to crenellate was obtained by Lumnor in 1451.
 However this is incorrect, Mannington was never built under such a licence.
 Lumnor had set several small guns on his battlements which he had constructed from stone and black knapped flint.
 Inside the house on the wooden wall covering or wainscot he installed his family coat of arms of Lumner impaling Monivaux.
 The construction of the house was completed by 1460 and William Lumnor died around 1491.

 After being in the possession of several generations the Lumnor family, they sold the house and estate to the Potts family in 1585.